MathWorks-Teaching-Resources/Education-Design-Electric-Active-Filter/README.md

 This content is a demo file for teaching materials to experience designing active filter circuits using MATLAB, Simulink, and Simscape.

-By using MathWorks &reg; tools, you can understand that an algebraic model is the base of the theory, a transfer function model is essential for filter design, and a graphical simulation environment that allows block diagrams and schematic descriptions can be performed in a single environment.
+By using MathWorks &reg; tools, you can understand that an syimbolic model is the base of the theory, a transfer function model is essential for filter design, and a graphical simulation environment that allows block diagrams and schematic descriptions can be performed in a single environment.

 ## Setup